amoghub/WeatherTether/README.md

 # WeatherTether

 WeatherTether is a weather application built to provide accurate and descriptive weather to an inputted location.
-Users can change the weather location by inputting a city / country name into a text field.
-Users can also change the degree type through a convenient switch, next to the input location textfield.
+Users can change the weather location by inputting a city / country into a text field.
+Users can also change the degree type through a convenient switch, next to the location textfield.

 # Code and API Usage

 WeatherTether uses the most renouned API for weather information and hourly forecasts: OpenWeather API.
 Link for the API can be found here: https://openweathermap.org/api

-By linking the inputted city given by the user to the OpenWeather API, WeatherTether is able to obtain a JSON formatted text, which is then split into different sections of the screen.
-This allows users to have a clean and efficient way of seeing what the weather is like and a description of the forecast.
+By linking the location name to the OpenWeather API, WeatherTether is able to obtain a JSON formatted text, which is then split into different sections of the screen.
+This allows for a clean and efficient way of seeing what the weather is like, along with a description of the forecast.

-WeatherTether

 ## Demonstration